 Players like to look good, and accessing your Fortnite Battle Royale locker in Fortnite Save the World is a nice touch that makes Fortnite Save the World feel far more approachable to those who are only used to Fortnite Battle Royale.

-Fortnite Save the World is genuinely funny, the interactions between the heroes, survivors and Ray are genuinely enjoyable, and Epic Games is not afraid to poke fun at itself and game tropes in general, such as pointing out just how ludicrous fetch and carry missions are, or why the heroes look in bushes for ammunition.
+Fortnite Save the World is genuinely funny, and the interactions between the heroes, survivors, and Ray are genuinely enjoyable.
+Epic Games is not afraid to poke fun at itself and game tropes in general, such as pointing out how ludicrous fetch-and-carry missions are or why the heroes look in bushes for ammunition.

-Fortnite Save the World is a great game to play casually, but due to the RNG nature of rewards, trying to unlock a particular variation of a schematic is very frustrating.
-It will frustrate those who wish to play it in a more hardcore manner.
+Fortnite Save the World is a great game to play casually, but due to the RNG nature of rewards, trying to unlock a particular variation of a schematic can be very frustrating and will test the patience of those who wish to play it more seriously.

 If there were an award given to game communities where vast amounts of players go AFK and leech off others, it would go to Fortnite Save the World; most matches have at least one player who sits down or dances while going AFK and leaving the fighting to the rest of the team.

-Epic Games was wrong to cut back on Fortnite Save the World development cadence; yes, Fortnite Battle Royale is far larger and brings in greater revenue, but Fortnite Save the World as a free-to-play title, with equal marketing and development resources, could capture the cooperative crown in very much the same way Fortnite Battle Royale has taken over the Battle Royale genre, and Lego Fortnite appears to be a real contender in the open world survival genre.
+Epic Games was wrong to cut back on Fortnite Save the World’s development cadence.
+Yes, Fortnite Battle Royale is far larger and brings in greater revenue, but Fortnite Save the World, with equal marketing and development resources, could capture the cooperative crown in much the same way Fortnite Battle Royale has dominated the battle royale genre.

 Fortnite: Save the World supports: